Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_09_mini_project_atm/mat_9.md

 In **Chapter 3: Foundations of Structure**, you'll learn about **functions** - how to break down your code into reusable, modular pieces.
 Imagine building this ATM system with separate functions for authentication, withdrawal, deposit, etc. Much cleaner!

 **Kuya Miguel:** "Outstanding work, Tian!
 You've built a real system.
 Next, we'll learn to organize this code better using functions.
 Ready?"

+---

+## Closing Story

+Tian hit Enter and watched his ATM simulator spring to life.
+PIN authentication, balance checks, deposits, withdrawals with validation, transaction history.
+It all worked.

+"Kuya, I can't believe I built this," Tian said, eyes wide.
+"A few weeks ago, I was just learning cout and cin.
+Now I have a working ATM system!"

+Kuya Miguel nodded proudly.
+"You combined everything: while loops for the menu, if-else chains for validation, logical operators for security, arrays for history.
+This is what real programming looks like.
+Taking separate concepts and weaving them together to solve real problems."

+Tian tested the withdrawal limit, triggering the secondary PIN check for large amounts.
+"This actually feels secure.
+Like something people could use."

+"It's a solid foundation.
+But look at your code.
+It's getting long, right?
+Lots of repetition?
+That's where we're headed next.
+Functions will let you break this down into clean, reusable pieces.
+Authentication as a function, withdrawal as a function, deposit as a function.
+Much more organized."

+Tian saved his ATM project with pride.
+Chapter 2 complete.
+Time to learn structure.

 **Reading time:** ~12 minutes